nightscout/trio-docs/docs/configuration/migration/aaps-migration.md

     - **Use Loop Follow v4.0 or Later for remote commands**
         More info at [LoopFollowDocs](https://loopfollowdocs.org/remote/remote-control-trio/)
 - **Bolus Calculator**
     The [Bolus Calculator](../../usage/features/bolus-calculator.md) in Trio offers simple dosing with clear breakdowns and safety logic.
 - **In-App Statistics**
     There are multiple statistics and graphs available in the Trio app.
 Click the link to learn more about the [Statistics](../../usage/features/statistics.md) available in the app.
 - **Important Re: Autotune**
     Autotune has not performed as it was intended for years with the addition of Dynamic ISF and the change from a single ISF and CR in Therapy settings.
 For this reason, we have removed it until it can be rewritten to work with Trio or a new Autotune-like feature can be built.
-- **No Dynamic Carb Ratio**
-    There is no evidence to support that your carb ratio varies as ISF does with increasing or decreasing glucose levels.
-For this reason, Dynamic CR has not been implemented in Trio 0.5+.

 - - -